P. Rajeev (Karnataka)

 Pandappa Rajeev is an Indian BJP politician member of the Karnataka Legislative Assembly.

 P. Rajeev was appointed sub-inspector in 2008 at Kudachi police station framed rescue team to flood affected area in Raibag taluka.
 He made sure that flood affected people reached a safe place.
-He got elected as Legislative member.
+He got elected as Legislative assembly member.

 In 2016, in an interview with India Today he claimed to be an independent MLA.

 He contested the 2013 Karnataka Legislative Assembly elections as a Badavara Shramikara Raitara Congress candidate from Kudachi assembly constituency and won polling 71,057 votes.

 In the 2018 Karnataka Legislative Assembly elections he contested as a BJP candidate and won by a margin of 15,008 votes.